MichiganCOG/M-PACT/README.md

 --dataset           The dataset to use (UCF101, HMDB51) **REQUIRED**

---train             0 or 1 whether to set up model in testing or training format (default 0)

---load              1 or 0 whether to use the current trained checkpoints with the same experiment_name or to test from default weights (default 1)

 --size              Size of the input frame into network, sets both height and width (224 for ResNet, I3D, TSN and 112 for C3D) **REQUIRED**

 --inputDims         Input dimensions (number of frames to pass into model)  **REQUIRED**